corda/corda/docs/source/tutorial-contract.rst

    .. sourcecode:: kotlin

-      val timestamp: Timestamp? = tx.timestamp
+      val timeWindow: TimeWindow? = tx.timeWindow

       for ((inputs, outputs, key) in groups) {
           when (command.value) {
               is Commands.Move -> {
                   val input = inputs.single()
                   requireThat {
-                      "the transaction is signed by the owner of the CP" using (input.owner in command.signers) "the state is propagated" using (group.outputs.size == 1)
+                      "the transaction is signed by the owner of the CP" using (input.owner.owningKey in command.signers) "the state is propagated" using (outputs.size == 1)
                       // Don't need to check anything else, as if outputs.size == 1 then the output is equal to
                       // the input ignoring the owner field due to the grouping.
                   }